 Reaching out to customers directly through SMS is an effective way to inform members on your latest events and promotions – and encourage them to come back and shop with you.

 SMS Global found that test messages have an open rate of 98%, with 90% of those messages being read within the first three minutes.
 That’s great news!

 Text messages also work great because they require no internet connection to work.
-They can also be automated so you don’t have to sit down with your phone and type messages all day long.
+They can also be automated will tools so you don’t have to sit down with your phone and type messages all day long.

-Every now and then, I’d receive a text message from PUMA.
+Every now and then, I’d also receive a text message from PUMA.
 They’d award me with extra points to go shop at their store.
 And you bet I do.
 I love PUMA, and more than that, I love getting special discounts that are meant for me.